-This section covers the responsibility of organisations, with leadership from the South Tyneside Safeguarding Adults Board (SAB), to support staff and to ensure that there is a well trained workforce equipped to safeguard people who are experiencing or at risk of abuse and neglect.
+This section covers the responsibility of organisations, with leadership from the South Tyneside Safeguarding Children and Adults Partnership (STSCAP), to support staff and to ensure that there is a well trained workforce equipped to safeguard people who are experiencing or at risk of abuse and neglect.
 These responsibilities are highlighted in the Adult Safeguarding Improvement Tool which was developed in partnership by:

 - National Police Chiefs Council;